-SET n allows entry of relay settings and logic for setting Group n.
+SET n allows entry of relay settings and logic for setting group n.
 At the setting procedure prompts (?), enter new data or press $\langle ENTER \rangle$ to retain existing settings.
 You can jump to a specific setting by entering the setting name as parameter p.
-If p is a SELOGICTM Control Equations element, you need not include the parenthetical [e.g., just K, not K(1234)].
+If p is a SELOGICTM Control Equations element, you do not need to include the parenthetical [e.g., just K, not K(1234)].
 If you do not specify a setting, the procedure initiates at the first setting, Relay ID.